MobilityDB/MobilityDB/README.md

 A docker container with MobilityDB and all its dependencies is available.
 If you have docker installed in your system you can run:
 ```
 docker pull codewit/mobilitydb
+docker volume create mobilitydb_data
-docker run --name "mobilitydb" -d -p 25432:5432 codewit/mobilitydb
+docker run --name "mobilitydb" -d -p 25432:5432 -v mobilitydb_data:/var/lib/postgresql codewit/mobilitydb
 ```

-The first command is to download the image, if it is the first time, else to make sure you have the most up-to-date version of that image.
-The second command executes this binary image of PostgreSQL, PostGIS, and MobilityDB with the TCP port 5432 in the container mapped to port 25432 on the Docker host (user = pw = docker, db = mobilitydb).
+The first command is to download the latest most up-to-date image of MobilityDB.
+The second command creates a volume container on the host, that we will use to persist the PostgreSQL database files outside of the MobilityDB container.
+The third command executes this binary image of PostgreSQL, PostGIS, and MobilityDB with the TCP port 5432 in the container mapped to port 25432 on the Docker host (user = pw = docker, db = mobilitydb).
 This image is based on [this docker container](https://github.com/kartoza/docker-postgis/), please refer to it for more information.

 Issues
 ------